vcodecopenh264_web_logo

 endif()

-File 3rdparty/CMakeLists.txt adds the folder VCodecOpenH264 to your project and excludes the test application and example from compiling (by default the test application is excluded from compiling if VCodecOpenH264 is included as a sub-repository).
+The 3rdparty/CMakeLists.txt file adds the VCodecOpenH264 folder to your project and excludes the test application and example from compilation (by default, the test application is excluded from compilation if VCodecOpenH264 is included as a sub-repository).
 The new structure of your repository:

 CMakeLists.txt